aaronrkaufman/projointdesigntool/frontend/README.md

 - Adding levels locally
 - Changing the positions of attributes (Drag & Drop)
 - Changing the name of the document

-Needs to be implemented:

 - Adding new documents locally
-- Connect to backend
 - Editing the attribute (delete, change name)
 - Editing the levels (delete, change name)
 - Exporting (Qualtrics, Python)
 - Preview
+- Restrictions
+- Update weights

+Needs to be implemented:

 - Settings
-- Restrictions
-- Update weights (works, but some tweaks for correct work)